 Robert is a second-year Master of Health Administration student at the University of Florida.
-He worked as an Administrative Assistant at UF Health Pathology Laboratories, assisting in UF Health’s COVID-19 response for the university, UF Health Shands, and the surrounding clinics.
-In addition, he assists with the intake of clinical and anatomical pathology cases for staff pathologists.
+He worked as an Administrative Assistant at UF Health Pathology Laboratories, assisting in UF Health’s Screen, Test, & Protect initiative for the university, UF Health Shands, and surrounding clinics.
+In addition, he assisted with the intake of clinical and anatomical pathology cases for faculty pathologists.
 Previously, Robert graduated with a Bachelor of Science in Biology from the University of Florida.
 He volunteered as an Undergraduate Researcher at the Miller Lab of Evolutionary Ecology, creating a pilot study on an evolutionary phenomenon observed in leaf-footed bugs.
-He is interested in hospital administration, continuing care retirement communities, supply chain services, and data analytics.
+He is interested in the implementation of strategic planning and data-driven decision making in health systems.
 His current hobbies include Florida Gators football, specialty coffee brewing, and outdoor activities including parks and trails.

 Hear what our former interns have to say.

 Lean more about the application process.